 In the following generation the “Ristorante Alfredo” was led to new culinary heights by Roberto Carturan.
 The principle of classic simplicity applies.
 Roberto Carturan offers new, unusual dishes influenced by modern Italian cuisine.
 The regional cuisines from Piedmont to Sicily as well as the simple peasant cuisine of Tuscany appeal to the chef.
 Not at least the detailed examination of olive oil stems from this fascination.
 Since 2000, “Ristorante Alfredo” has been importing olive oils used for cooking directly from Italy.

 In the wine cellar of “Ristorante Alfredo”, the top wines of many famous Italian wineries are stored.
 International wines, such as classics from Portugal and France, are also presented in exciting combinations with Italian dishes.
 A surprising touch comes from the selection of Italian winemakers overseas.
 Roberto Carturan maintains a special relationship with the emigrated Italian families in Chile, Argentina, and the USA.
 To expand his repertoire, he likes to draw on the expertise of his son Giacomo.
 As an oenologist, he seeks contact with young, mostly unknown winemakers in Germany, Austria, and the surrounding area.

 Roberto Carturan is a trained vocalist.
 After years of apprenticeship with the great vocal masters of Italy, he passes on his love of music to his guests.
 Every Friday evening, he invites his guests to the “musical-culinary soirée”.
-The five-course menù does not end with dessert and espresso.
+The six-course menù does not end with dessert and espresso.
 The highlight of the evening follows.
 The chef sings the arias of the Italian masters to piano accompaniment, but Schumann or Carl Loewe have also found their way into the song sequence of the soirées.